2 FlexiBowl® and 2 Cameras#

 Camera 2 → FlexiBowl® 2 (+ Hopper 2, if present)

-An incorrect association during setup would affect all derived recipes, compromising part recognition and correct operation of the entire system.
+An incorrect pairing during setup would affect all derived recipes, compromising the identification of parts and the correct operation of the entire system.

 Variant B — 2 Robots, 2 FlexiBowl®#